stolostron/mce-operator-bundle/README.md

-# mce-operator-bundle - release x.y
+# mce-operator-bundle - backplane-2.8 branch

 Holds the Dockerfile and contents for the MCE operator bundle image for release 2.8.